-Here are some links to tutorials that will help you understand more about plagiarism and how to avoid it:
+Here are some resources to help you learn more about avoiding plagiarism: